anshulchikhale30-p/IdentityTokens-EVM-Frontend/README.md

 # IdentityTokens EVM Frontend (P-Mini DIT Prototype)

-A **Next.js 13+ App Router** based frontend for the **Decentralized Identity Tokens (DIT)** system on EVM chains.
+A **Next.js 13+ App Router–based** frontend for the **Decentralized Identity Tokens (DIT)** system on EVM chains.
 This prototype focuses on identity creation, viewing, and endorsement flows and is designed to be GSoC‑ready and easy to deploy.

 ---